-Different paper.
-We placed an antenna on the table facing the paper and connected the antenna to the reader.
-We put the tag array on the table and placed the paper on the array.
-The distance between the antenna and the tag array is 15cm.
-We aimed to measure the RSS and phase changes of different papers.
-To change the paper parameters.
-We use six kinds of paper with varying production processes: Printing paper, Wrapping paper, Drawing paper, Blotterpaper, Insulating Paper, and Paperboard.
-We acquired changes in RSS and phase value taken by the reader before and after the paper attachment, as shown in Fig. 3(a) and Fig. 3(b).
+kinds of paper with varying production processes: 1) printing paper; 2) wrapping paper; 3) drawing paper; 4) blotterpaper; 5) insulating paper; and 6) paperboard.
+We acquired changes in RSS and phase value taken by the reader before and after the paper attachment, as shown in Fig. 4(a) and (b).
 The phase and RSS changes were entirely different for the six different densities and thicknesses of paper.
 These results suggest that different papers cause different changes in phase and RSS value.
-In addition, we verified the following benchmark experiments, where we selected five thicknesses of printing paper and insulating paper and measured the relative changes in RSS and Phase.
-Fig. 4(a) and Fig. 4(b) shows the variation of the RSS and phase change between printing paper and insulating paper with different thicknesses, and an apparent linear effect can be observed.
+In addition, we verified the following benchmark experiments, where we selected five thicknesses of printing paper and insulating paper and measured the relative changes in RSS and phase.
+Fig. 5(a) and (b) shows the variation of the RSS and phase change between printing paper and insulating paper with different thicknesses, and an apparent linear effect can be observed.